gatsby-inc/gatsby-starter-newsletter/README.md

 ### Testing conventions

-The project is already set up to use Jest, however you can decide to use another test framework if you prefer.
-The point is to see some sort of test coverage on the code you write to satisfy the project requirements.
+The project already has Jest included, however, you can decide to use another test framework if you prefer.
+We just want to see some sort of test coverage on the code you write to satisfy the project requirements.

 ## How to Submit